 for Fastest Growth Diesel Cars & SUVs

-for Total New Generation Clean Diesel Heavy-Duty Trucks
+for Highest Percentage New Generation Clean Diesel Heavy-Duty Trucks

 Heavy-duty diesel vehicles manufactured beginning in 2010 must meet the stricter clean diesel emissions standards that further reduce near-zero particulate matter and NOx emissions even closer to zero, thanks to further refinements to engine and emission control technologies and the nationwide availability of ultra-low sulfur diesel fuel.